rafaele85/dp-piano/README.md

 The score is a rolling window over the last 16 notes, not a lifetime total, so a bad patch fades rather than sticking.
 Novice grades key accuracy only; normal and strict add note duration and gaps between notes, judged against your own tempo rather than a fixed metronome.

+Tempo is estimated from your own playing, so wait-mode never pushes you — the hold bar and the backing chords both follow whatever speed you settle into.

 ## Limitations

 Flat keys with no velocity sensing.
 This trains note reading, chord spelling, and interval geometry — not touch, dynamics, or hand span.
 A used 49-key MIDI controller works with the same lesson code if you want the physical side.

+The song format has no representation for silence, so rests are folded into the preceding note's duration.